Antonio Ledesma Jayme: Miscellaneous

 As a young man, he was noted as an author of various articles written in Spanish and Hiligaynon which were published in periodicals like La Libertad (1900) and La Razon (1906). " P. Moral", "Farole", "Mansilingan", "Panagao", and "G.G." were some of his pseudonyms.
 He was also a founder and a professor of the Instituto Rizal, which was later renamed as the Negros Occidental High School.
 He provided the first classrooms and dormitories of the school.

 He was a director of the Bacolod-Murcia Sugar Central which exists to this day.

 Death

 Jayme died on October 19, 1937, leaving his wife and children.
 His eldest daughter, Angela, married the businessman and philanthropist Fernando Figueroa Gonzaga.
 Another descendant, Vicente R. Jayme, was appointed as president of Philippine National Bank, secretary of finance and secretary of public works and highways during the term of Philippine President Corazon C. Aquino.

 On February 10, 1989, President Aquino, through Republic Act.
-No. 6709, declared November 5 as a special non-working holiday in Negros Occidental as a reminder of Illongo heroism during the Philippine Revolutions at the waning years of the 19th century.
+No. 6709, declared November 5 as a special non-working holiday in Negros Occidental as a reminder of Ilonggo heroism during the Philippine Revolutions at the waning years of the 19th century.
 This was in commemoration of the Cinco de Noviembre Movement, where Antonio Ledesma Jayme played an important role as secretary of justice.